How is your name pronounced?

 With the advent of the Internet, your location doesn’t matter much when it comes to getting your book published.
 Many authors never or rarely meet their agents and editors.
 It can be occasionally tricky later down the line, when you’re dealing with contracts, taxes, and book promotion, but that’s about it.

-Will you refer me to your agent or publisher?
+Will you refer me to your agent or editor?

 Will you read my book?